-11. If your data was encrypted on client side, check the “Decrypt encrypted files with the following password” box.
-Enter your password and re-enter in to confirm.
+11. If your data was encrypted on the client side, check the “Decrypt encrypted files with the following password” box.
+Enter your password and re-enter it to confirm.
 Click “Next”.

 12. If your MS SQL data was backed up to Amazon Glacier, specify the Smart Restore options, otherwise just skip this step.